cortexjs/domReady/README.md

 # domReady

-An AMD loader plugin for detecting DOM ready.
+An module for detecting DOM ready.

-Known to work in RequireJS, but should work in other AMD loaders that support the same loader plugin API.
+Known to work in RequireJS, but should work in other, now adding support for cortexjs AMD loaders that support the same loader plugin API.

 ## Docs